How to generate PDFs in React with React to PDF

 What is React to PDF?

 The main benefit?
-You can add PDF generation to your React app with minimal setup and no server-side rendering.
+You can add React PDF generation to your app with minimal setup and no server-side rendering.

-Why use React to PDF?
+Why use React to PDF for React PDF generation?

-There are several use cases where generating a PDF directly from a webpage can be very useful:
+There are several use cases where generating a React PDF directly from a webpage can be very useful:

 • Invoices or receipts — You can export invoice data filled out by a user in a web form into a downloadable PDF file.